 As you can see with these examples, you can have a pretty good guess about what the blog is about, but the names are “brandable”, easy to remember and not too specific.

 You also want to make sure that the domain name for your blog is available, preferably in the .com version.
 (This just makes it more memorable as people are more used to .com domain names.)

 To check this, you can go to whois.net, which will tell you if the domain you’re considering is available.
 You might have to try a few different ideas before you find the perfect domain that isn’t already taken.

-- 9 Best Blog Name Generators to Help You Find Good Blog Name Ideas in 2020 (Themeisle)
+- 9 of the Best Blog Name Generators for 2020 (MeridianThemes)